On spaces of Euclidean triangles and triangulated Euclidean surfaces: Introduction

+Our interest in studying distance functions on spaces of metrics on surfaces arose from reading Thurston's paper \emph{Minimal stretch maps between hyperbolic surfaces} \cite{thurston} in which he defined an asymmetric metric on Teichm\"uller spaces of hyperbolic surfaces based on a theory of best maps between such surfaces.
+This metric is now called Thurston's metric.
+To the interested reader, we refer to the two recent surveys on this metric \cite{Xu} and \cite{Xu} Analogues of Thurston's theory in the setting of Euclidean surfaces have already been studied in the papers \cite{2005c, MOP2, Saglam1, Saglam2}.
+The present paper, which was first intended to be a sequel to these papers, explores the analogy with the Thompson distance.

-The plan of the rest of this paper is the following:
+The plan of the rest of this paper is the following.

+We start, in \S \ref{s:Thompson}, by introducing the asymmetric Thompson distance function defined on pairs of points in a cone in a finite-dimensional real vector space.
+This is a generalised distance function: it does not satisfy the symmetry axiom, it does not separate points) and it may take negative values.
+It is a building block for several metrics which we shall encounter in the rest of the paper.
+Symmetrising the asymmetric Thompson distance by taking the supremum of the forward and backward distances between pairs of points gives the known (symmetric) Thompson distance.

-In \S \ref{s:space}, we introduce the asymmetric metric $\eta$ on the space $\frak{T}_1$ of marked unit area triangles in the Euclidean plane parametrised by the three different expressions of the form $(a_i+a_j-a_k)/{2}$, where $a_1, a_2, a_3$ are the edge lengths of such a triangle.
-We also give a variational definition of this metric, where the distance between two marked triangle $x$ and $y$ is the Lipschitz constant of the best Lipschitz map between two geometric objects, not the two triangles representing $x$ and $y$, but boxes in $\mathbb{R}^3$ whose edge lengths are functions of the edges of these triangles.
-This establishes an analogy between the definition of the metric $\eta$ and the two equivalent definitions of the Thurston metric defined in \cite{thurston}: one definition based on the comparison of the lengths of simple closed geodesics on the two hyperbolic surfaces and the other one based on the Lipschitz constant of best Lipschitz maps between two geometric objects, here, the triangles themselves.
+In \S \ref{s:space}, we introduce an asymmetric metric $\eta$ on the space $\frak{T}_1$ of unit area triangles in the Euclidean plane parametrised by the three different expressions of the form $(a_i+a_j-a_k)/{2}$, where $a_1, a_2, a_3$ are the edge lengths of such a triangle.
 We then give a necessary and sufficient condition for a path in our space of triangles to be a geodesic for this metric.
-This will allow us to prove that the space $\frak{T}_1$ is geodesic, that is, any two points in this space can be joined by a geodesic.
+This will allow us to prove that any two points in $\frak{T}_1$ can be joined by a geodesic.
 In fact, we show that any two points can be joined by a bigeodesic, that is, a geodesic which remains geodesic when it is traversed in the reverse direction.
+We give a characterisation for a path in this space to be geodesic.
 We then show that the metric $\eta$ is Finsler, and give a formula for the norm induced on each tangent space by this Finsler structure.

-In \S \ref{s:another}, by a change of coordinates, we introduce another model for the space of unit-area Euclidean triangles, which we denote by $\frak{Q}$.
-The underlying space for this model is the first quadrant of the Euclidean plane.
-We transport the metric $\eta$ to the new model by the change of coordinates we used.
-We characterise the geodesics in this new model, and give a formula for the weak norm induced on each tangent space by the Finsler structure.
-One advantage of the new model is that it allows us to describe completely the unit ball of the Finsler structure in the tangent space at each point of $\frak{Q}$.
-It turns out that this unit ball is a right triangle of which we determine the vertices.

 In \S \ref{s:surface}, we consider the case of compact surfaces endowed with singular Euclidean metrics arising from a fixed triangulation.
 We equip the set of marked such surfaces with an asymmetric metric, defined in a way that generalises the case of the space of metrics on a single triangle which we studied in the two preceding sections.
 We show that for any two points in the new space, there is a bigeodesic joining them.
 We then show that this metric is Finsler, and give an explicit formula for the associated Finsler structure defined on the tangent space at each point.
 We also consider a family of Finsler metrics which contains as special cases the (asymmetric) metric itself and its arithmetic symmetrisation.